 Apple Pencil 1 Vs. Apple Pencil 2: Ergonomics

 Offering a flat-edge build, the Apple Pencil 2 straight away resolves the rolling-down-the-slope issue that some first-generation Apple Pencil users had to complain about.
-Apart from that, both can be listed among the good-for-ergonomics styluses.
+Apart from that, both have great ergonomics in their own right.